rtucker-mozilla/puppet-recursive_directory/README.md

 puppet-recursive_directory
 ==========================

-Puppet module to allow for files to be created recursively from a folder of templatees
+Puppet module to allow for files to be created recursively from a folder of templates

+The benefit here is that you no longer need to define file resources for each and every template file

+This should help to substantially shorten manifests that include lots of template files

 usage
 =====